ccarruitero/makemehapi/exercises/cookies/problem.md

 });
 ```

-We can set cookies while replying to request as follow,
+We can set cookies while replying to request as follows:

 ```js
 reply('success').state('session', 'session')
 ```

-Cookies value are stored in server state.
-And we can access using following code,
+Cookie values are stored in server state, accessible using following code:

 ```js
 var session = request.state.session;
 ```

-More information about handling of Cookies in `hapi` can be found in the Hapi directory in `node_modules` under [API.md](https://github.com/hapijs/hapi/blob/master/API.md).
+More information about handling of cookies in `hapi` can be found in the Hapi directory in `node_modules` here [API](http://hapijs.com/api).